aspect-build/bazel-examples/angular/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Run `bazel build //...`  to build the project using bazel.
+The build artifacts will be stored in the `bazel-bin/` directory.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests.

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+Run `bazel test //...` to execute the unit tests using bazel.

+# NOTE

+Executing tests with `bazel test //...` currently fails on MacOS due to sandboxing issues.
+To debug tests run `bazel run //path/to:test`.